I admit it. I fell for it. Hook, line, and sinker. Thankfully the Wayward Wristwatches scam only cost me around $50 to learn the hard way.

 And the cherry on top?
 They even provided me with a tracking confirmation page so that it would be days before I suspected that I had been duped.

 The timing of this hitting me when it did worked out perfect for Wayward Wristwatches.
-I was heading to Dublin, Ireland for St. Patrick’s Day and it really wasn’t until I arrived home that I realized my package had never arrived.
+I was heading to Dublin for St. Patrick’s Day and it really wasn’t until I arrived home that I realized my package had never arrived.

 I went straight to that confirmation page, click the confirmation number, and it all became clear that I had been scammed.
 Now, taking a look at the site with fresh eyes, it seemed so obvious to me.